MarloneA/MarloneA/README.md

 ## 🚀 About Me

-I’m a software developer based in Kenya with over 7 years of professional experience.
+I’m a software developer based in Kenya.
 I specialize in full-stack development and have a strong background in both frontend and backend technologies.
 Here’s a bit more about me:

 - 🔹 Enthusiastic about modern technologies
 - 🔹 Advocate for clean code and best practices